GaurangTandon/CPtools/tips.md

 Tips are separated by categories

+## Hacking guidelines

+1. Only get down to hack problems once you have actually read all problems in the contest and made sure that you cannot solve them.
+In general, for div 2 problems, all problems without trees can be solved pretty easily.
+   Case in point: [Contest 520](https://codeforces.com/contest/1062) had first four very easy problems, as opposed to generally two in usual div2 contests.

+2. Attempt to hack those solutions which took less than five minutes to accepted.
+In general, they have a silly logic mistake that enables them to submit faster but incorrectly.
+   Example: [this hacked solution](https://codeforces.com/contest/1062/hacks/502444/) was submitted in two minutes.

 ## General code guidelines

 1. Adding several `#include` statements to your code, or that innocent `#include<bits/stdc++.h>` can scale your code's compilation time to upto 2-3 seconds, which matter a lot in quickly solving A or B problems.
 So, include only those libraries which are necesary.